cis3296s24/05_Crystal_Crusader/out/production/05_Crystal_Crusader/README.md

 ```
 - On the command line run with
 ```
-./hello
+./CrystalCrusader
 ```
-- You will see Hello World! on your terminal.
+- You will see the game start.

 # How to contribute
-Follow this project board to know the latest status of the project: [http://...]([http://...])
+Follow this project board to know the latest status of the project: https://github.com/orgs/cis3296s24/projects/80

 ### How to build
-- Use this github repository: ...
+- Get the code from the repo: https://github.com/cis3296s24/05_Crystal_Crusader.git.
-- Specify what branch to use for a more stable release or for cutting edge development.
+- Use the 'main' branch for a more stable release or development.
 - Use InteliJ 11
-- Specify additional library to download if needed
+- Open up your IDE, build the Main class
-- What file and target to compile and run.
+- Compile and run.
-- What is expected to happen when the app start.
+- What is expected to happen when the app start (need to ask)